Qustodio Screen Time Limits: Why Daily Budgets Fail (2026 Comparison)

 | Countdown timer visible | Yes | No | Yes | No — apps appear/disappear naturally |

-Which Approach Fits Your Family
+Which Approach Fits Your Family?

 Daily Limits (Qustodio) work best when your child is 12+ and can manage a time budget, your schedule varies too much for fixed routines, and you want the most established platform with a decade of refinement.